• Skip to main content

 Any injury, be it runner’s knee, plantar fasciitis, IT band friction syndrome, Achilles’ tendinopathy, shoulder impingement, an ACL rupture, or a broken arm, is caused by the same thing, force.

-It’s whether your muscular system is able to tolerate those forces that’s the issue.
+It’s whether your muscular system is able to tolerate those forces that decides whether you get injured or not.

 Those forces don’t have to be applied in a single incident either.
 A smaller force repeated over time can cause just as many problems.